Nivalyx/osu-wiki/wiki/Mappers_Guild/id.md

 Parties are groups of mappers who register to complete quests together.
 Mappers may join as many parties as they want at a time.

 *Party* merupakan kelompok mapper yang mendaftar untuk menyelesaikan *quest* bersama-sama.
-Para mapper tidka dibatasi untuk dapat bergabung ke dalam berbagai *party* sebanyak apapun.
+Para mapper tidak dibatasi untuk dapat bergabung ke dalam berbagai *party* sebanyak apapun yang mereka inginkan.

 Special quests require higher guild ranks to participate in.
 For a party to qualify as a higher rank, at least half of its members must be the required rank or higher.